dai-shi/blog/content/posts/redux-meets-hooks-for-non-redux-users-a-small-concrete-example-with-reactive-react-redux/index.md

 ### Components

-We don't distinguish container components from container components.
+We don't distinguish presentational components from container components.
 It could be still open for discussion about how to structure components, but for this example, components are just flat.